torch2424/made-with-webassembly/showcase/d3wasm.md

 D3Wasm uses emscripten to port the "Doom 3 engine".
 This is quite notable, as it proves that WebAssembly can bring these large C/C++ codebases using Emscripten to the web, to run impressive 3d games.
 The [d3wasm blog post](https://www.continuation-labs.com/projects/d3wasm/) goes deep into detail on how the project works.

-If you are interested in porting C/C++ libraries, I'd highly reccomend [Ben Smith's (binji) SFHTML5 Talk](https://youtu.be/FQJrcX4Ae8A) on porting C projects to the web.
+If you are interested in porting C/C++ libraries or applications, I'd highly reccomend [Ben Smith's (binji) SFHTML5 Talk](https://youtu.be/FQJrcX4Ae8A) on porting C projects to the web.
 This talk is unrealted to D3Wasm, but can help drive what goes into porting these types of applications.